MinnPost/legislature-tracker/README.md

 * ```recentImage```: The name of the image file to use for the recent category.
 Make blank to not have an image for the recent category.
 * ```recentChangeThreshold```: The number of days to determine if a bill will be put in the recent category.
 The default is ```7``` days.
 * ```imagePath```:  The place to find images.
 This path is simply prepended to images and should have a trailing slash.
 For instance ```'https://example.com/images/'```, or ```'./images/'```.
 To customize images, the ideal is to copy the images found in ```css/images/``` to your new directory and add or replace images as needed.
+* ```templatePath```:  The place to find templates.
+This is only really needed if you are not using the built version.

 #### Translation options